 OpManager provides key metrics on processor, memory, disk, and network usage for virtual servers with the help of virtual server monitors.
 It also tracks inventory and allocated resources to avoid unnecessary proliferation of VMs in your data center.
 Virtual server performance monitoring is essential to prevent virtual server bottlenecks which can affect network uptime.

 OpManager's virtual server software has real-time network topology maps for better visualization of your virtual environment.
 You can proactively spot virtual servers that need attention and understand the relationship between hosts and VMs, networks, and datastores.

 Capacity planning in your virtual environment can be a demanding task while creating multiple virtual servers, allocating resources, and moving applications across servers.
 OpManager's out-of-the-box performance and availability monitoring capabilities provide critical insights on capacity planning, and shows recommendations on how you can improve the performance of your VMs.

 Perform regular maintenance and fault remediation tasks on VMware servers using IT workflow automation.
 This will monitor your VMware server for events and will automatically execute workflow actions based on the configured trigger profile.

-OpManager has an intelligent fault management module that provides instant email and SMS notifications on performance hiccups, downtime, and faults.
+OpManager, the virtual server software has an intelligent fault management module that provides instant email and SMS notifications on performance hiccups, downtime, and faults.
 You can also leverage workflow automation and self-healing scripts to automate fault remediation.

-OpManager provides over 70 out-of-the-box reports on processor, memory, disk, and network utilization for hosts and VMs.
+OpManager, the virtual management software provides over 70 out-of-the-box reports on processor, memory, disk, and network utilization for hosts and VMs.
 These reports help in identifying utilization trends, troubleshooting resource allocation issues, and making the right capacity addition decisions.